 If you earn a low to moderate income, the Earned Income Tax Credit (EITC) can help you by reducing the amount of tax you owe.
-To qualify, you must meet certain requirements and file a tax return, even if you do not owe any tax or are not required to file.
+To qualify, you must meet certain requirements and file a tax return.
+Even if you do not owe any tax or are not required to file, you still must file a return to be eligible.
 If EITC reduces your tax to less than zero, you may get a refund.

 You qualify for EITC if:

 - You have earned income and adjusted gross income within certain limits; AND

 - Meet the rules for those without a qualifying child; OR

 - Have a child who meets all the qualifying rules for you or your spouse if you file a joint return.

 Get Help With EITC

 - If you’re eligible

 - The amount of credit you may receive